 - Brunel College of Advanced Technology was awarded its Royal Charter in 1966, becoming Brunel University.

-- A long succession of developments and mergers, particularly those which transformed Acton Technical College into Brunel University and which later saw Brunel merge with Shoreditch College and the West London Institute, have brought the University from modest beginnings to become a major force both within the UK higher education sector and on the international stage.
+- A succession of developments and mergers has brought the University from modest beginnings to become a major force both within the UK higher education sector and on the international stage.

 - Applications to places 7.6:1.

-- The university offers programmes with an integrated foundation year in Engineering or IT to prepare non-specialists in those areas or those who do not meet the standard entry criteria, for level 1 of relevant degree courses.
+- The University offers programmes with an integrated foundation year in Engineering or IT and maths to prepare non-specialists in those areas or those who do not meet the standard entry criteria, for level 1 of relevant degree courses.

 - The latest Research Assessment Exercise (RAE), carried out in all UK universities in 2008, judged 82% of our research to be of international standing.

 - As a result of this success, the university secured a 54.5% increase in the level of its research funding from the Higher Education Funding Council, rising to £12.9 million for 2009–10.
 The higher education sector averaged an increase of just 7.8%.

 - Brunel University Institute for the Environment’s research, revealing the link between chemicals in rivers and reproductive health, won the Queen’s Anniversary Prize for Higher and Further Education in 2011.